Sign in

 Homemade microwave popcorn

-You’ll need a microwave-safe bowl with a vented food cover to make homemade microwave popcorn:
+You'll need a microwave-safe bowl with a vented cover for this recipe:

-• Put 1/3 cup of popcorn kernels in the bowl, and cover with the vented cover.
+• Place 1/3 cup of kernels in the bowl and cover.

 Homemade stove top popcorn

-• Heat 2 to 3 tablespoons of oil (coconut, peanut, or canola oil work best) in a 3-quart saucepan.
+• Heat 2-3 tablespoons of oil (coconut, peanut, or canola) in a 3-quart saucepan.

-• Put 1/3 cup popcorn kernels in the saucepan and cover with a lid.
+• Add 1/3 cup of kernels and cover with a lid.

-• Shake and move the pan gently back and forth over the burner.
+• Shake the pan gently over the burner.

 Takeaway